 Or you may look inward to see how you can reorder the priorities in your life.

-Trauma experts have found that emotional resilience is not something you’re born with, it’s an ongoing process to develop a mindset that increases resilience.
+Trauma experts have found that emotional resilience is not something you’re born with, it’s a skill that can be learned and mastered.

 A resilient mindset helps you handle whatever life throws your way so that you can stay strong in the face of adversity.

 How to Cope With Coronavirus Stress: Take the Next Step

 While these are very stressful times, you can be proactive in lowering your stress level:

 - If you find that you have time on your hands, use it wisely.